 All financial assets are measured at fair value through profit or loss.
-The amount ascribable to listed investments is \$17.6m (2017: \$17.4m).
+The amount ascribable to listed investments is \$nil (2018: \$17.6m).

-The Syndicate classifies its financial instruments held at fair value in its Statement of Financial Position using a fair value hierarchy based on the inputs used in the valuation techniques as follows:
+The Syndicate classifies its financial instruments held at fair value in its Balance Sheet using a fair value hierarchy based on the inputs used in the valuation techniques as follows:

-- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Prices based on recent transactions in identical assets; - Level 3 Prices determined using a valuation technique.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - · Level 2 Prices based on recent transactions in identical assets; - Level 3 Prices determined using a valuation technique.

-The table below analyses financial instruments held at fair value in the Syndicate's Statement of Financial Position at the reporting date by its level in the fair value hierarchy:
+The table below analyses financial instruments held at fair value in the Syndicate's Balance Sheet at the reporting date by its level in the fair value hierarchy: